Virtual Annapolis by Candlelight

+Now Playing through May 7!
 A crisp evening is the perfect time to walk through a historic neighborhood in Annapolis.
 For the past 28 years, the experience has been made even better when the doors to some of Annapolis’s most beautiful homes were opened and you were welcomed inside.
-Although the COVID-19 health crisis prevented the annual in-person tour, Historic Annapolis is pleased to announce the 29th annual Annapolis by Candlelight will be presented in a new virtual format.
+Although the COVID-19 health crisis prevented the annual in-person tour, Historic Annapolis is pleased to present the 29th annual Annapolis by Candlelight in a new virtual format.

-Viewers will be able to see how 21st-century Annapolitans care for, live in, and make use of historic buildings.
+Viewers will see how 21st-century Annapolitans care for, live in, and make use of historic buildings.
 This tour is a fantastic reminder of the rich architectural and cultural heritage of Maryland’s capital city and showcases the many benefits of effective historic preservation.

 - Acton Hall, a stately Georgian manor home overlooking Spa Creek in Murray Hill.
 This home was built by John Hammond in the early 1770s.

 - Whitehall, the home of Governor Horatio Sharpe, the provincial governor of colonial Maryland from 1753 to 1769.